ConnorDonegan/connordonegan.github.io/_posts/2024-08-04-spatial-analysis-geostan.markdown

 <em>Choropleth maps of GDP per capita and life expectancy.</em>
 </p>

-The `map_pars` function breaks the variables into quantiles and returns breaks, colors, labels for the maps; it can be found at the end of the post.
 There will be no discussion of substantive (non-statistical) issues here, for which one can consult any number of texts on global power and inequality (such as Birn, Pillay, and Holz’s <em>Textbook of International Health</em>, or John Perkins's <em>Confessions of an Economic Hit Man</em>).